Diseases and Disorders > Erectile Dysfunction > Physical Causes > > Physical Causes - Overview

 Wearable devices can relieve ED symptoms for some men in a noninvasive manner.
 These tools include vacuum pumps, which use vacuum action to pull blood into the penis, and a constriction device placed at the base of the penis that restricts blood outflow during sex, aiding in maintaining an erection.

 One of the newest ED treatments on the market is Eddie®, an FDA-registered Class II medical device designed to treat erectile dysfunction and improve male sexual performance.
-In 2021 clinical trials, Eddie proved effective in treating men with physically, psychologically and pharmacologically induced ED.
+In 2021 clinical trials, published in 2023, Eddie proved effective in treating men with physically, psychologically and pharmacologically induced ED.
 Eddie is a safe treatment that does not have the negative side effects of prescription pills, nor does it require a prescription to obtain.

 Surgical treatment